How Can Mamba Learn In Context with Outliers and Generalize Provably?: Main Theoretical Results

-In this section, we compare Mamba with linear Transformer, where the Transformer model is formulated by setting the nonlinear gating function $G_{i,l+1}(\bfw)=1$ in (\ref{eqn: mamba}) for $i\in[l+1]$, as discussed in Section \ref{sec: formulation}.
-Such an analysis is conducted to rigorously probe how the nonlinear gating affects model training, in-context generalization, and robustness, as the gating is the only difference between the two architectures.
+For a deeper understanding the role of components of Mamba in learning, we compare the one-layer Mamba model with the one-layer Transformer with a single head of linear attention, where the Transformer model is formulated by setting the nonlinear gating function $G_{i,l+1}(\bfw)=1$ in (\ref{eqn: mamba}) for $i\in[l+1]$, as discussed in Section \ref{sec: formulation}.
 The comparison is made between sufficient conditions for the desired generalization.
 This is a common practice used in existing works \citep{FGBS23, JHZS24} for neural network analysis.
-The provided upper bounds are aligned with our experimental results in Section \ref{subsec: exp compare} for comparing robustness.
+The provided upper bounds are aligned with our experimental results in Section \ref{subsec: real} for comparing robustness.

 \begin{thm} (Convergence and Sample Complexity for Transformer Models) As long as (i) $ B\gtrsim B_T$, (ii) $\kappa_a\lesssim V\beta(1-p_a)p_a^{-1}\epsilon^{-1}$, (iii) $ l_{tr}\gtrsim (1-p_a)^{-1}\log M_1$, then (iv) after iterations with $\eta\leq 1$ and $N=BT$ samples, we have that $\mathbb{E}_{f\in\mathcal{T}, \bfP\sim\mathcal{D}}[\ell(\Psi^{(T)};\bfP,z)]\leq \epsilon$.